-The ROCTM program includes three levels (Bronze, Silver, and Gold) which allows participants to phase in more rigorous practices over time.
+The Regenerative Organic Certified® program includes three levels (Bronze, Silver, and Gold) which allows participants to phase in more rigorous practices over time.

-Bronze level is the minimum certification for ROC.
-With fewer requirements than subsequent levels, ROC Bronze is the first step to help producers phase in more regenerative organic practices over time.
+Bronze level is the minimum certification for Regenerative Organic Certified®.
+With fewer requirements than subsequent levels, Regenerative Organic Certified® Bronze is the first step to help producers phase in more regenerative organic practices over time.

-Silver level certification is the core level of ROC, demonstrating adoption of key regenerative organic practices.
+Silver level certification is the core level of Regenerative Organic Certified®, demonstrating adoption of key regenerative organic practices.

-Gold level represents the highest bar for regenerative organic production across all three ROC pillars.
-Those who achieve ROC Gold are pioneering, model farms.
+Gold level represents the highest bar for regenerative organic production across all three Regenerative Organic Certified® pillars.
+Those who achieve Regenerative Organic Certified® Gold are pioneering, model farms.

-The ROC Framework provides detailed and specific practices and criteria required at each level.
-The current ROC Framework is available on the ROC website Resources page.
+The Regenerative Organic Certified® Framework provides detailed and specific practices and criteria required at each level.
+The current Regenerative Organic Certified® Framework is available on the Resources page.

-1.4 ROC and ROA Names, Seals, and Logos
+1.4 Regenerative Organic Certified® and ROA Names, Seals, and Logos

-Regenerative Organic Certified seal and acronyms, aka ROC marks, must be used in accordance with the Labeling Guidelines & Terms of Use document, available on the ROC website Resources page.
+Regenerative Organic Certified® seal and marks must be used in accordance with the Labeling Guidelines & Terms of Use document, available on the Resources page.

-Use of ROC marks must be pre-approved.
-ROC marks that may be used on ROC product packaging or in marketing materials include: Regenerative Organic CertifiedTM and ROCTM.
+Use of Regenerative Organic Certified® marks must be pre-approved.
 The Regenerative Organic Alliance logo and acronym ROA may not be used on products or marketing materials unless specifically approved by the ROA.

-ROC product claims must follow NOP Organic labeling rules and guidelines.
+Regenerative Organic Certified® product claims must follow NOP Organic labeling rules and guidelines.

-2.0 Who can participate in the Regenerative Organic Certified program?
+2.0 Who can participate in the Regenerative Organic Certified® program?

-ROC is a holistic standard that applies to producers of agricultural products including, but not limited to, plant or animal products for food, textile, or personal care.
-Any company handling ROC products, regardless of size or geographic location, can participate in the program if they meet the eligibility requirements.
-Certain growing methods such as soilless practices, aquaponics/hydroponics, and container growing where crops are never integrated into a field are not eligible for ROC.
+Regenerative Organic Certified® is a holistic standard that applies to producers of agricultural products including, but not limited to, plant or animal products for food, textile, or personal care.
+Any company handling Regenerative Organic Certified® products, regardless of size or geographic location, can participate in the program if they meet the eligibility requirements.
+Certain growing methods such as soilless practices, aquaponics/hydroponics, and container growing where crops are never integrated into a field are not eligible for Regenerative Organic Certified®.